 Scam Checks Before You Apply

-• Do not pay to receive a free bike: fake "shipping," "tax," or "verification" fees are common scam patterns.
+- Do not pay to receive a free bike: fake shipping, tax, processing, or verification fees are common scam patterns.

-The best way to get a free electric bike is to search official local voucher, rebate, utility, school, employer, and nonprofit programs before shopping.
-A fully free result is uncommon, but a nearly free e-bike is possible when a voucher covers most of the purchase or stacks with another eligible discount.
+The best way to get a free electric bike is to search official local voucher, rebate, utility, low-income, school, employer, and nonprofit programs before shopping.
+A fully free result is uncommon, but a nearly free e-bike is possible when a voucher covers most of the purchase price and the bike qualifies under the rules.

 FAQ